Software Asset Management FAQ

 How often do software vendors audit organizations?

 Major software vendors typically audit organizations every 2-4 years.
 Microsoft, Oracle, SAP, and IBM have established audit programs and conduct thousands of audits annually.
+Organizations with Enterprise Agreements should expect audits around renewal periods.

 What triggers a software audit?

-What is an Effective License Position?
+What is an Effective License Position (ELP)?

 Effective License Position (ELP) is the core compliance metric representing the difference between licenses owned and licenses required.
 A positive ELP indicates over-licensing, zero indicates perfect compliance, and negative indicates under-licensing risk.
+Accurate ELP is the foundation of both audit defense and license optimization.

 How is ELP calculated?